jakob-bagterp/timer-for-python/docs/user-guide/context-manager.md

 ```

 ## Multiple Threads and Decimals
 It's possible nest multiple instances of context.
-Simply remember to add a unique `thread` argument to each instance of `Timer()`.
+Simply remember to add a unique `thread` parameter to each instance of `Timer()`.

 ```python linenums="1" hl_lines="3 6 9"
 from timer import Timer